-We offer individual and flexible payment plans to accommodate your available income and your family's needs.
+We offer individual and flexible payment plans to accommodate your family's needs.

 • Will I be separated from non IB students all the time?

 Opportunities to participate in extracurricular activities, and the priority of a school community, means that every student has the opportunity to connect with other students and participate in interests with diverse groups and individuals.